jphaupt/CPSC312_Proj1/README.md

 ```

 This is very close to the *ab-initio* prediction of about 1.6e-4 hartree.
-This would be improved by doing a rigorous grid-search, Monte Carlo random sampling, and by doing steepest descent instead of LinearSolve.
+This would be improved by doing a rigorous grid-search, Monte Carlo random sampling, and by doing steepest descent instead of LinearSolve (had there been more time).